MariuszSzlachta/KanbanApp/README.md

 ## Functionality

-1. You can add, remove lanes.
+1. You can add, remove, edit lanes.
 2. You can add, remove, edit, drag between lanes.
+3. If you want to edit click/tap on line/note text and enter new one then hit enter/tap enywhere else.

 ## Known issues